hungpham3112/text_summarizer_web_app/README.md

 # Text Summarizer App 📄🔍

 ## Description
 The Text Summarizer App is a powerful tool designed to generate concise summaries of long texts.
-It leverages advanced natural language processing techniques to extract key information and present it in a clear, succinct manner.
+It leverages the `bart-large-cnn` model, a transformer-based model, to extract key information and present it in a clear, succinct manner.
 Ideal for users who need to quickly understand the main points of lengthy documents, articles, or reports.

 ## Installation Instructions